TuoooLiu666/TuoooLiu666.github.io/_pages/about.md

 My research bridges environmental/occupational exposure, statistical analsis, and public health practice.
 I focus on applying metabolomics and proteomics to better understand how environmental and occupational exposures impact vulnerable populations, particularly frontline and essential workers such as firefighters and healthcare professionals.

-Currently, I am a Postdoc-research associate at the department of Population and Public Health Science at USC where I study the metabolic profiles by bone mineral density across life span in Latino population.
+Currently, I am a Postdoc-research associate at the department of Population and Public Health Science at USC where I evaluate the metabolic profiles by bone mineral density across life span in Latino populations.

-For the past 4 years, I worked as a Research Associate in the Burgess Lab and the Furlong Lab, where I develop and implement statistical pipelines for biomarker discovery, exposure assessment, and health risk evaluation.
+For the past 4 years, I worked as a Research Associate in the Burgess Lab and the Furlong Lab, where I develop and implement statistical pipelines for biomarker discovery, metabolic & proteomic profiling, and health risk evaluation for the Firefighter Cancer Cohort Study (FFCCS) and the Arizona Healthcare, Emergency Response, and Other Essential Workers Surveillance (AZ HEROES) Study.

 My research portfolio includes: